 The job isn't "write code."
 It never really was, but we could pretend it was when code was the bottleneck.
 Now that implementation is basically free, the value is in outcomes.

-The developer who ships a feature and moves on is less valuable than the one who ships it, watches how it performs, and comes back with data about what to do next.
+That means watching production behavior, not just whether the deploy succeeded but whether the system is doing what the business actually needs.
+It means iterating based on real-world usage instead of ticket descriptions, and staying close enough to the business to notice when needs change.
+The developer who ships a feature and moves on is less useful than the one who ships it, watches how it performs, and comes back with data about what to do next.

 Learn the Tools or Get Left Behind

 I want to be blunt about this.
-It doesn't matter where you are in your career.
-Junior, senior, staff, principal.
-If you aren't putting real effort into learning how to use AI tools effectively, you are falling behind.
-Not slowly.
-Quickly.
+It doesn't matter where you are in your career, junior or principal: if you aren't putting real effort into learning how to use AI tools well, you're falling behind quickly.

 This isn't like a new framework you can afford to skip because the current one still works fine.
-This is a fundamental change in how software gets built.
-The developers who learn to work with AI are producing more, at higher quality, in less time.
-That gap is only going to widen.
-If you're sitting it out waiting to see how things shake out, the things have already shaken out.
-You're just not looking.
+It's a change in how software gets built, and the developers who learn to work with AI are producing more, at higher quality, in less time.
+The gap is going to widen.
+If you're sitting it out waiting to see how things shake out, they already have.

 - Writing clearly.
 Requirements, specs, architectural decision records, incident reports.
 Clear writing is clear thinking, and clear thinking is what AI needs from you.